City Maps – Fenglin

 In the first half of the 20th century, Taiwan was occupied by Japan, which nevertheless developed the country with new industry and infrastructure.
 For example, the railway from Hualien to Fenglin and further was built by the Japanese.
 The tobacco industry from this region has also been initiated by them.
 Many of those old factories are now tourist attractions.
 Also during the Japanese time many Tung trees have been planted.

 When the Tung flowers are in bloom from March to May, flower shows are organized all over Taiwan.
 This celebrates the Hakka culture, because the Tung trees are mainly planted in those areas where many Hakka-Chinese live.
-For sure, then it is party time in Phoenixwood.
+For sure, then it is party time in Phoenixwood: Blessed with the phoenix as a symbol of good luck.

 Acknowledgements